szufix/mapel/index.rst

 Printing the plot of a given election parameter against the average distance from IC.
 -----------------------------
 **print_param_vs_distance** function is printing an array with average distances between each family of elections from a given experiment.
-For now it works only with original example_100_100.
+For now, it works only with original example_100_100.

 ::